vagnerbezerraf/RealTimeGame/README.md

 ## Architectural Approaches

-### Domain- Driven Design (DDD)
+### Domain Driven Design (DDD)

-- The solution follows DDD principles, organizing the code around the application's domain.
+- The solution follows DDD principles, organizing the code around the application's domain (simplified).
-- Example: Ambev.DeveloperEvaluation.Domain.Entities, Ambev.DeveloperEvaluation.Domain.Specifications

 ### Clean Architecture

 - The solution is structured to clearly separate responsibilities between layers, promoting maintainability and scalability.
 - Layers:
 - Domain: Contains entities, specifications, and validations.
-- Application: Contains use cases and application logic.
 - Infrastructure: Contains data access implementations and external services.
 - WebApi: Contains controllers and API configuration.
-- CQRS (Command Query Responsibility Segregation)
 - Used to separate read and write operations, improving clarity and performance.
-- Example: CreateSaleCommand, GetSaleQuery
-- Specification Pattern
 - Used to encapsulate business rules in reusable specifications.
-- Example: IDiscountSpecification, FourItemsPlusDiscountSpecification
-- Validation
-- Use of FluentValidation to validate commands and entities.
-- Example: CreateSaleValidator, SaleItemValidator

 ## Configuration and Dependencies

 - Dependency Injection
 - Use of Microsoft.Extensions.DependencyInjection to register and resolve dependencies.
-- Example: builder.Services.AddMediatR(...), builder.Services.AddDbContext<DefaultContext>(...)
-- AutoMapper
-- Used to map objects between different layers.
-- Example: builder.Services.AddAutoMapper(...)

-## Folder Structure

-- Features

-- Contains specific functionalities organized by context.

-- Example: Features\Sales\CreateSale, Features\Users\GetUser
-- Common
-- Contains common components and utilities used throughout the application.
-- Example: Common\Validation, Common\Logging
-- IoC
-- Contains dependency injection configuration.
-- Example: Ambev.DeveloperEvaluation.IoC

 ## Configuration Files